jan-orzechowski/wilfrid/README.md

+# Wilfrid

 Wilfrid is a general-purpose, procedural, low-level, statically-typed programming language.

 It's named after [Wilfrid S. Sellars](https://plato.stanford.edu/entries/sellars/).

 Some of the language features are: